OGKevin/ultra-boost/README.md

 you can route a small percentage of traffic to the version with the new feature and see if everything is working as expected.
 Based on the result of this experiment, you can then decide to continue the roll-out or not.

-In both cases however, review apps can also help with verification if everything is working as expected before it reaches production.
+In both cases, review apps can also help with verification if everything is working as expected before it reaches production.

 ## Building of the image

 The process used to build images is inspired by the way [Talos-systems](https://github.com/talos-systems/talos) does it.
 By utilizing Docker BuildKit and its cache.
 You have fast repeatable and reproducible builds.
-The only drawback is that inside CI, we have to use dind(docker in docker) if we want to strictly use k8s runners.
+The only drawback is that inside CI, dind(docker in docker) needs to he used if the requirement is to run runners also on k8s.
 This is also the reason why in CI, there is 1 step that executes build, test and push so that the cache is re-used.

 More research into this could potentially lead to a solution where the steps